CloudLabsAI-Azure/azure-ai-agents-labs/lab-4.md

       Orchestrator Agent is starting...
       ```

-1. Type `exit` the box and press enter to stop the running the code block.
+1. Type `exit` in the box and press Enter to stop running the code block.

-1. Again, run the below cell, you will see a chat box pop up at the top of VS Code asking you to input the name of a health plan.
+1. Again, run the below cell, and you will see a chat box pop up at the top of VS Code asking you to input the name of a health plan.

    ![](./media/ag89.png)

-   - Type the health plan **Northwind Health Plus** in the box and press enter to begin running the multi-agent system:
+   - Type the health plan **Northwind Health Plus** in the box and press Enter to begin running the multi-agent system:

      ![](./media/Northwind-Health-Plus-input.png)

-   > **Note**: After the successful run of the cell you will recieve the following outcome.
+   > **Note**: After the successful run of the cell, you will receive the following outcome.

      ```
      Orchestrator Agent is starting...